trending_up Reporting

 EN Fund Statement Summary

-Balances are for the book value (principal) rather than market value.
+Balances reflect the book value (principal) rather than market value.

 Fiscal Year Merged Pool Anticipated Payout Summary

-Displaying endowment funds only, this section shows current balance, payout to date, anticipated payout for the rest of the year and anticipated balance after all payout is received.
-The numbers shown are a projection for planning purposes only and not a guarantee of future payout or return.
+Displaying endowment funds only, this section shows current balance, payout to date, anticipated payout for the rest of the year, and anticipated balance after all payout is received.
+These numbers are projections for planning purposes only and do not guarantee future payout or return.

-If this last amount is negative then the fund is projected to be overspent at fiscal year end after all payout is received and expenses should be journaled off to avoid overdraft.
+If this amount is negative, the fund is projected to be overspent at fiscal year-end after all payout is received, and expenses should be journaled off to avoid overdraft.

 SU Fund Statement Detail

-The SU Fund Statement Detail displays the details that make up the values displayed in the SU Fund Statement Summary, including object codes, journal information and GL period.
+The SU Fund Statement Detail displays the details that make up the values in the SU Fund Statement Summary, including object codes, journal information, and GL period.

 EN Fund Statement Detail

-The EN Fund Statement Detail report provides equivalent information for the EN journal ledger code (aka set of books) where balances reflect book value rather than market value.
+The EN Fund Statement Detail report provides equivalent information for the EN journal ledger code (also called set of books), where balances reflect book value rather than market value.

-The table below has the definitions for the terms listed in the Fund Statement.
+The table below defines terms used in the Fund Statement.

 Transfers

-Represents monies transferred into or out of the Award.
-Fund Transfers may be to or from Operating Budget (OB); to or from other departments or funds; or related to purchases of capital equipment.
+Represents funds transferred into or out of the Award.
+Fund transfers may be to or from Operating Budget (OB), to or from other departments or funds, or related to capital equipment purchases.

 For capital equipment, the purchasing fund contributes the asset to the university's fixed asset fund via a capital transfer generated by the Controller's Office.
 Refer to Capital Assets on OBI Expenditure and Fund Reports.